 Questions and answers on COVID-19: Children aged 1 – 18 years and the role of school settings

-1. How likely are children to catch and transmit the virus in school settings?
+1. How likely are children to catch and transmit SARS-CoV-2 in school settings?

-Transmission of SARS-CoV-2 can occur in schools and clusters have been reported in all types of school settings (preschool, primary and secondary school).
-Transmission of SARS-CoV-2 in schools appears to be affected how widespread the virus is in the broader community as well as the measures introduced in schools to mitigate SARS-CoV-2 transmission.
+Transmission of SARS-CoV-2 can occur in schools and clusters have been reported in all types of school settings (preschools, primary and secondary schools).
+Transmission of SARS-CoV-2 in schools appears to be affected by how widespread the virus is in the broader community as well as the measures introduced in schools to mitigate SARS-CoV-2 transmission.

-Most children do not develop symptoms when infected with the virus, or they develop a very mild form of the disease.
-However, research has shown that children can become infected, and can spread the virus to other children and adults while they are infectious.
+Most children do not develop symptoms when infected with the virus or they develop a very mild form of COVID-19.
+However, research has shown that children can become infected and can spread the virus to other children and adults while they are infectious.

 2. What are the most important measures to prevent the spread of infection in schools?

 As in other confined spaces, important measures to prevent the spread of infection in schools include:

 - improved ventilation